SteadyCadence/api-docs/content/01-introduction.md

 ### Authentication / Authorization Tokens

 One of the first things you need to do to get started is get an authorization token, which is required by most endpoints in the Cadasta API.
-You can obtain an authorization token which you can obtain by logging the user into the API.
+You can obtain an authorization token by logging the user into the API.

-To do this, see the documentation for [`/api/v1/account/login/`](02-users.md#user-content-log-a-user-in) to see how to get an authentication token.
+To do this, see the documentation for [`/api/v1/account/login/`](#log-a-user-in) to see how to get an authentication token.

 Note that logging someone into the API does not log them into the platform.

 ### Permissions

-> Oliver, added: please check for accuracy

 Your authorization code will allow you to see content that you have access to: primarily your account, and organizations and projects that you create or administer.

-If you need access to information in someone else's account, contact them to to get their username and password.
+If you need access to information in someone else's account, contact them to get their username and password.
 From there, you can [log them into the API](02-users.md#user-content-log-a-user-in) to get their authorization token.

+> Beth Users should never hand-over usernames an password to someone else.
+Getting access to another organization or project via the API works the same as it does on the platform: An organization admin grants specific rights ta a user.

 ### Requests

 All requests are encoded in `application/json`, unless they involve some kind of file upload.
-Any exceptions requests should be indicated in the documentation.
+Any exceptions are indicated in the documentation.

 ### Common Response Codes